*** 20th Anniversary: 2003 to 2023 ***

 Let's join hands in controlling the terrible guy, global warming.
 Bye! hope to see you all my brothers and sisters, very soon.

-We have seen our manufacturers reduce the use of these and other CFCs such as carbon tetrachloride, halons, methyl bromide etc. We're even switching to alternative methods for medical inhalers.
+Our manufacturers have reduced the use of these and other CFCs like carbon tetrachloride, halons, methyl bromide.
+Even medical inhalers are switching to alternative methods.

-While the initial response was to switch to HCFCs, which are a bit safer, we're also learning to do without those.
-Good on us.
+Although the initial response was to switch to HCFCs, which are a bit safer, we're also learning to do without them.
+That's great.

-Good for the stratospheric ozone layer as well.
+It's good for the stratospheric ozone layer too.
 Have a look at this primer on the ozone layer.
 There might be a few facts you haven't seen yet.

 Search this site for more information now.